pericoel21/allGuardsmanRPG/system/core-mechanics/rolling-dice.md

 - To fully succeed at a Test, the PC needs to accumulate a **Success Tier equal to the Tier of the Test.**
 - The Success Tier **can be accumulated during several rounds** of play as long as the PC **doesn't fail.** ([[Rounds]])
 - The Success Tier can also be **accumulated by several PCs** ([[Helping]]) if narratively appropriate.
+- GM: Communicate $ needed?

+> [!info] Give Feedback about $
+> Succeeding rolls in a test should have an in-world meaning besides the meta concern of accumulating $.
+The characters must have a diegetic reason to keep doing the action, something that explains why do they "keep at it" instead of trying something different.
+>
+> This also puts the PCs and the players in the same page: both know they're making progress.
+This way, communicating the required $ to the players might not be needed because they know, in character, that the task is completed when narratively appropriate.

 ```mermaid
 flowchart TD